-This bulletin provides information on the ward subdistricting process, the statutory requirements and legal deadlines that must be met, and the relationship among state, county, and local governments in establishing and using municipal wards to form election districts.
+This publication provides information on the ward subdistricting process, the statutory requirements and legal deadlines that must be met, and the relationship among state, county, and local governments in establishing and using municipal wards to form election districts.

-For municipal and county clerks, this bulletin supplements the release of detailed population data reflecting the results of the 2010 decennial federal census.
 It provides guidance to counties and municipalities regarding adjusting ward boundaries so that wards may be combined to form election districts at every level of government.

-I. WHAT IS A WARD AND HOW IS IT USED?
+II.
+WHAT IS A WARD AND HOW IS IT USED?